dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide/ui-configurations.md

 layer.setDefaultStyle(style);
 ```

-## How to Add clickable Torchlight Button
+## How to Add a Clickable Torchlight Button

 In the `cameraView`, there is a build-in clickable torch button that can control the status of the torchlight.
 By invoking APIs, you can control the parameters such as position, size and icon of the button.